Welcome to the Splunk Success Framework!

-Success Framework service areas
+Success Framework functional areas

 - Platform management best practices support the availability, scalability, and maintainability of your Splunk deployment

-- User management best practices enable users and teams by using learning incentives and role-based access to features and data
+- User management best practices enable users and teams using learning incentives and role-based access to features and data

 - Best practices that establish the basis for an optimally performing Splunk environment.